 Ingredients

-- About 3-4 pounds of rabo de toro oxtail, cow tail, etc.
+- 3-4 pounds rabo de toro (oxtail or bull tail)

 - 1 large sweet onion diced